Prajwal-S-6/Spring-Certification-Path/module-06/Security/src/main/java/com/spring/security/example1/README.md

 ---
 * Authorization - Is a process of determining whether an authenticated user is allowed to access a particular resource or perform some action.
-* Authorization uses Access Control List to determine what is allowed and disallowed
+* Authorization uses Access Control List to determine what is allowed and disallowed.

 * In SpringSecurity authorization can be implemented at 2 levels:
   * Web level - using mvcMatchers("/*/").hasRole(ROLE_ADMIN)